aijaz90/miniTube/README.md

 # miniTube
 miniTube is a video downloader.
-It will download from the given link will save it into the Photos.
+It will download the video from the given link will save it into the Photos.